-The whaling industry uses half-truths and outright lies to defend itself.
-Here we debunk some of their myths, and set the record straight.
+The commercial whaling industry uses half-truths and outright lies to defend itself.
+Here, we debunk some of their myths and set the record straight.

-Myth No. 1: Whales "eat too many fish" and must be culled.
+Myth 1: Whales “eat too many fish” and must be culled.

 - Many whales do not eat fish at all; indeed, most of the world’s baleen whales live in the Southern Hemisphere, where they primarily eat krill.

-- According to the whalers' own records, they cut open 5,940 whales between 1987 and 2005.
+- According to whalers’ own records, they cut open 5,940 whales between 1987 and 2005.
 In three out of four whaling zones, not a single fish was found in the stomachs.
 In the fourth zone, 0.2 percent of the stomach contents were fish.
-That's a total of 125kg of fish found in 18 years of "research".
+That’s a total of 125 kilograms of fish found in 18 years of “research.”

 - The sizes of many whale populations today are at a small fraction of their levels in pre-whaling times when commercial fish populations were considerably larger and much healthier than they are today.
-That is, commercial fish stocks and many whale populations have both declined precipitously.
+This means that commercial fish stocks and many whale populations have both declined precipitously.

 - The primary predators of fish are not whales, but other fish.
 The removal of top predators (such as cetaceans) can cause major ecosystem disturbances, with negative consequences for fisheries.

-Human overfishing (not whales) is the cause of the precipitous decline of commercial fish stocks worldwide.
-As much as they would like to blame the whales, it is the Fisheries Agency of Japan that shares partial responsibility for this.
+Human overfishing is the cause of the precipitous decline of commercial fish stocks worldwide.

-Myth No. 2: Whale populations are numerous and increasing.
+Myth 2: Whale populations are numerous and increasing.

-The whalers argue repeatedly that whale populations are numerous and increasing, and that their catches will not deplete those populations.
+Whalers repeatedly argue that whale populations are numerous and increasing, and that their catches will not deplete those populations.

 However, these arguments are based on some doubtful science.
 For example:

-- The website of Japan's Institute of Cetacean Research (ICR) claims that populations of humpback and fin whales are growing by 14-16 percent.
-The IWC's Scientific Committee has agreed is biologically impossible.
+- Japan’s Institute of Cetacean Research (ICR) claims that populations of humpback and fin whales are growing by 14 to 16 percent.
+The International Whaling Commissions’s Scientific Committee states this is biologically impossible.

 - The Japanese government continues to cite an outdated estimate of 760,000 minke whales in the Southern Hemisphere.

-Myth No. 3: Commercial whaling is essential for traditional, cultural or nutritional reasons.
+Myth 3: Commercial whaling is essential for traditional, cultural or nutritional reasons.

-Japan's whaling tradition dates back only a few centuries (roughly as long as the whaling traditions of Britain and the Netherlands), and is centred around a few coastal communities.
-Japan's Antarctic whaling did not begin until the 1930s, and was expanded massively following World War II at the instigation of the United States, as a means of feeding a starving population.
+Japan’s whaling tradition dates back only a few centuries (roughly as long as the whaling traditions of Britain and the Netherlands) and is centered around a few coastal communities.
+Japan’s Antarctic whaling did not begin until the 1930s, and was expanded massively following World War II at the instigation of the U.S. as a means of feeding a starving population.
 Demand for whale meat is low in Iceland, Japan and Norway.

 - In 2006, the Norwegian government cut short the whaling season halfway through because the market for whale meat was already saturated.